This is a follow up from :

 - Tuition fees

 Tuition fees are perhaps the biggest financial drain for most parents.
-With some places charging as high as $100/hour, multiplied by the large number of subjects your children has to take, the fees for tuition can burn quite the whole in your pocket.
+With some places charging as high as $100/hour, multiplied by a large number of subjects your children have to take, the fees for tuition can burn quite the hole in your pocket.
 A conservative estimate would place costs around $500-$1000 a month for primary and secondary school students and $1000-$2000 for JC level students.

 We’ve included the top 3 tuition centres in Singapore for your consideration based on results balanced out with the costs.

 Mavis Tutorial Centre has been providing tuition services to students who range from primary school level all the way to JC level since 1986.

 The students in Mavis Tutorial Centre benefit from the relatively more unorthodox methods of studying, which helps improve their memories and mental flexibility, leading to better results.

 At only $20/hr for primary school level, it is perhaps one of the more affordable tuition centres around Singapore, so do check it out if you’re looking for a cost effective tuition centre at affordable rates!